akmilton11/MechaCar_Statistical_Analysis/README.md

 Our p-value recorded: 0.04168.
 Assuming our significance level was the common 0.05 percent, our p-value is below our significance level.
 Therefore, we do have sufficient evidence to reject the null hypothesis, and we would state that the two means are statistically similar.

-Deliverable 4: Design a Study Comparing the MechaCar to the Competition Using your knowledge of R, design a statistical study to compare performance of the MechaCar vehicles against performance of vehicles from other manufacturers.

 ## Study Design: MechaCar vs Competition.
 Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
 In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.
 In your description, address the following questions: